biigle/core/DEVELOPING.md

 ## Developing a module

 The BIIGLE modules are installed by Composer and located in the `vendor/biigle/` directory.
 As you have used the `dev-modules` branch, they should be there already.
-Also, the modules are installed as Git repositories, because of the `--prefer-source` flag of Composer.
+The modules are installed as Git repositories.
 This allows you to modify and develop a module right in its `vendor/biigle/<name>/` directory, commit and push the changes, all while you see the changes instantly applied in the running development instance.

-1. To develop an existing BIIGLE module, you have to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) it first.
+1. To be able to contribute code changes to an existing BIIGLE module, you have to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) it first.
 Do this on the GitHub repository page of the module.
 Example: fork `biigle/annotations` to `<username>/annotations` (replace `<username>` with your GitHub username).

 2. Connect the installed module with your fork.
 Example: navigate to `vendor/biigle/annotations` and execute:
    ```bash